TicketsBot-cloud/docs/src/commands/gdpr.md

 *Delete transcripts from servers you own*

-- **All transcripts from a server** - Deletes all ticket transcripts from one or more servers you own
+- **All transcripts from servers** - Deletes all ticket transcripts from one or more servers you own
 - **Specific transcripts** - Deletes only specified ticket transcripts from a server you own

-### Message Deletion Options
+### Message Anonymization Options

-*Remove your messages from ticket transcripts*
+*Anonymize your messages from ticket transcripts*

-- **All messages from account** - Anonymizes all your messages across all transcripts you participated in
+- **All your messages in servers** - Anonymizes your messages in transcripts from one or more selected servers where you participated
-- **Messages in specific tickets** - Anonymizes your messages only in specified ticket transcripts
+- **Your messages in specific tickets** - Anonymizes your messages only in specified ticket transcripts

 ## Language Support